 ITEM DESCRIPTION IB01 State Administrative Tribunal Orders dated 19 May 2016 regarding No. 208 Loftus Street, North Perth, CR451/2015 IB02 Unconfirmed Minutes of the Design Advisory Committee Meeting held on 4 May 2016 IB03 Unconfirmed Minutes of the Children and Young People Advisory Group Meeting held on 23 May 2016 IB04 Unconfirmed Minutes of the Safer Vincent Crime Prevention Partnership Meeting held on 2 June 2016 IB05 Register of Petitions - Progress Report - June 2016 IB06 Register of Notices of Motion - Progress Report - June 2016 IB07 Register of Reports to be Actioned - Progress Report - June 2016 IB08 Register of Legal Action (Confidential - Council Members Only) - Monthly Report as at 9 June 2016 IB09 Register of State Administrative Tribunal (SAT) Appeals - Progress Report as at 9 June 2016 IB10 Register of Applications Referred to the MetroWest Development Assessment Panel - Current IB11 Register of Applications Referred to the Design Advisory Committee - Current

-6. MOTIONS OF WHICH PREVIOUS NOTICE HAS BEEN GIVEN
+10. MOTIONS OF WHICH PREVIOUS NOTICE HAS BEEN GIVEN

-6.1 Mayor John Carey: Request for Arts Advisory Group to review the City's Art Collection
+10.1 NOTICE OF MOTION: Mayor John Carey - Review of the City's Art Collection by the Arts Advisory Group